About the course

 - Christianity to 200 CE

-You choose to specialise in one further theme within each tradition.
+You will choose to specialise in one further theme within each tradition.
 In the case of Judaism, these themes are:

 - Jewish Historiography